 10. Don’t forget to tip!
 Make sure your wedding venue (or caterer) includes any compulsory service charges in their bill from the start.
 It can be an unpleasant (and costly!) surprise to have another 12.5% added to your bill at the last minute.

 11. Something many couples forget is that their wedding team (think your photographer, videographer, entertainer, band or DJ, etc.) – may well be expecting to be fed.
 They won’t necessarily expect the same meal you’re serving your guests – although this can be an easy way to kill two birds with one stone – but do check their contracts, as some will stipulate hot meals be provided.
-Whether it’s part of their contract or not, we’d always advise that best practice is not make sure your suppliers are provided for.
+Whether it’s part of their contract or not, we’d always advise that best practice is to make sure your suppliers are provided for.

 12. Definitely don’t forget about corkage fees.
 This is a charge many venues will add onto alcohol bought elsewhere – and it can add up fast.
 This means that even if you found alcohol for sale at bargain prices, it might no longer be cheaper than buying from the venue once you consider how much the venue will charge you to serve it.